PyO3/pyo3/guide/src/building_and_distribution.md

 * A toolchain for your target.
 * The appropriate options in your Cargo `.config` for the platform you're targeting and the toolchain you are using.
-* A Python interpreter that's already been compiled for your target (optional when building "abi3" extension modules).
+* A Python interpreter that's already been compiled for your target (optional when building "abi3" native modules).
-* A Python interpreter that is built for your host and available through the `PATH` or setting the [`PYO3_PYTHON`](#python-version) variable (optional when building "abi3" extension modules).
+* A Python interpreter that is built for your host and available through the `PATH` or setting the [`PYO3_PYTHON`](#python-version) variable (optional when building "abi3" native modules).

 After you've obtained the above, you can build a cross-compiled PyO3 module by using Cargo's `--target` flag.
 PyO3's build script will detect that you are attempting a cross-compile based on your host machine and the desired target.